carstena/game-to-philips-hue/README.md

 ## config.properties (file)

 config.properties is the configuration file.
-Create a file with the name`config.properties` in the same folder as `game-to-hue.jar`.
+Create a file with the name`config.properties` in the same folder as `EpicGameLightingforHue.jar`.

 * `username` username that is authorized with your bridge (see: http://developers.meethue.com/gettingstarted.html)
 * `ip` ip address of your bridge (discover ip here: http://www.meethue.com/api/nupnp)